• About

 Eustace is a character example of intensity and grace and perfection of focus which resonates clearly from this short example:

-"Dave remembers watching Eustace on another day hammering nails06eustace3
+"Dave remembers watching Eustace on another day hammering nails

 into wood–fast, rhythmic, and perfect–and asking, "How come you never miss the nail?"